 How we cook our delicious Magloubah

 Then we put the big pan on the fire.
 We put in the chicken pieces and add water until the chicken is covered.
-We add salt, saffron, black pepper, baharat, chicken stocks, 3 spoons oil and the fresh onion slices to it to create a beautiful and tasty broth.
+We add salt, saffron, black pepper, baharat, chicken stocks, 3 spoons oil, and the fresh onion slices to it to create a beautiful and tasty broth.
 We leave it to cook until the meat is done.
 This process takes about 30 minutes.
-We take both the chicken and broth out of the pan and save them separately.
+Then we put both the chicken and broth in a separate bowl and save them for later.

-Cooking: Now it is time to create our masterpiece.
-We take the big pan and fill it with layers of tomato, onion, potato, eggplant and cauliflower.
+Now, it is time to create our masterpiece.
+We take the big pan and fill it with layers of tomato, onion, potato, eggplant, and cauliflower.
 Next, we add the chicken pieces and then the rice.
-Slowly we add about 1 litre of the broth until everything is covered by about 1 cm.
+Slowly we add about 1 liter of the broth until it covers everything by about 1 cm.
 We heat the pan until the water starts to cook.
 Then we lower the fire and let it cook until the water has entirely evaporated and the rice is fluffy.

 After about 45 minutes, it is time to flip our pan onto the serving plate.
 Slowly we remove the pan to reveal our masterpiece.
 We serve our masterpiece with yogurt and a simple tomato, cucumber salad with lemon dressing.